 And for the record, these are the very same Weathering Stains & Solutions that I have demonstrated in the many Clinics and Model Shows and used to finish the plethora of Fine Scale Miniatures (FSM), Master Creations, Sequoia Models, Downtown Deco, Thomas Yorke, Scale Structures Ltd, Evergreen Hill Designs, Model Masterpieces Ltd, South River Model Works, and many other kits (including quite a bit of Athearn rolling stock) over the years that have been recognized as award winning, museum quality models.

-Using this Doctor Ben's Product: Weathered Rust differs from Realistic Rust in that it is more like the rust that you would see on old farm equipment sitting out in the field—dampened by the morning dew slowly etching away at the metal surface.
+Using this Doctor Ben's Product: I sincerely believe that this is the most Realistic Rust application that you will ever find-guaranteed!
+Realistic Rust differs from Weathered Rust is more like the rust that you would see metal-on-metal like that sliding steel door scraping on the steel surface or bracing og a boxcar or metal shed—and then dampened by the morning dew slowly etching away at the metal surface.
 This product is a topical application that does not affect the surface integrity of the model.
 This product has built in adhesive polymers that enable it to stick to any surface.
 Get too much on and want to remove it?
 Not a problem, read on about all the great uses in our How To #1 booklet and in our website Blog..
 You will not be disappointed.